bloominstituteoftechnology/Lambda-Hello/SteveK.md

-I am Steve Kutz
+I am not Steve Kutz

-I am curious, persistent, and havea silly/sarcastic sense of humor
+I am never curious, not persistent, and have no sense of humor

-I like to play piano and compose music.
-I also spend lots of time with my Labrador Maggie(take her everywhere I go) and also like to keep healthy and do crossfit.
+I like to play the triangle and don't compose music.
+I hate my Labrador Maggie(she stays at home all day) and also like to eat fast food and sit on my couch.